nathanrooy/taxicab/README.md

 ```

 ## Example usage
 Taxicab is designed to be used as a drop in replacement for the standard routing functionality found on OSMnx.
-So, like usual, download a portion of the OpenStreetMap network graph:
+So, like usual, download a portion of the OpenStreetMap graph:

 ```python
 from osmnx import graph_from_bbox